mhvwerts/randommw/README.md

 The numerical simulation of the Brownian motion of colloidal nanoparticles needs a source of random numbers.
 Moreover, these random numbers should have a Gaussian distribution.
 Computers generate random numbers by specific algorithms.
 As a result, the numbers generated are not *really* random (they are generated by a deterministic algorithm), but the sequences are (for all practical purposes) indistinguishable from really random numbers, in terms of statistical properties, and can be used in many numerical applications requiring random numbers.
 Computer-generated random numbers are sometimes referred to as 'pseudo-random numbers'.

-The choice of the algorithm for the generation of random numbers is essential to the success of the numerical simulation.[1][2][4]
-There are many random number generators (RNGs) to choose from and new ones are still appearing.[2][12][16][17][24]
+The choice of the algorithm for the generation of random numbers is essential to the success of the numerical simulation.[1][2][3][4]
+There are many random number generators (RNGs) to choose from and new ones are still appearing.[1][2][7][8][10][11][12][13][14][15][23][25]
 However, it is not always very clear to the unsuspecting consumer of RNGs how to choose.
 Some developers are going so far as to give the impression that their RNG algorithm is "the best" and all other algorithms are "not good".
-There is probably some sociology involved in as to how certain algorithms become the standard RNG in scientific environments such as Python/numpy, Fortran and Julia.
+There appears to be quite some sociology involved in as to how certain algorithms become the standard RNG in scientific environments such as Python/numpy, Fortran and Julia.
 The details about RNGs are somewhat hidden to the casual user of Python and other high-level languages, yet it is important to be aware and explicit about choosing RNGs, in particular when performing scientific simulations.
-Luckily, there are scientists specialized in testing RNGs, and specific test programs for RNGs have been developed.[5][6][18]
+Luckily, there are scientists specialized in testing RNGs, and specific test programs for RNGs have been developed.[9][20][21][22]

-The diversity of RNGs in modern scientific computing is a strength, especially with open source code, and any serious flaw in RNGs for scientific computing will very likely be detected.[4][15]
+The diversity of RNGs in modern scientific computing is a strength, especially with open source code, and any serious flaw in RNGs for scientific computing will very likely be detected.[2][3][4]
 Also, it is elusive to look for "the best" RNG, but one should at least find one that is "good enough" for the particular purpose.
 A RNG can be good enough for Brownian simulation, while still failing certain very stringent statistical tests.
 A look in the literature and discussions with colleagues doing molecular dynamic simulations shows that currently the Mersenne Twister (MT19337) is often used.
 This does not mean that other generators such as PCG64 and Xoshiro256++ will not work.
-For instance, we have interchangeably used MT19937 and PCG64 in basic Brownian simulations,[7] with equal success.
-On the other hand, some older RNGs have been shown to be of insufficient quality in certain applications such as molecular dynamics or Monte Carlo simulations.[1][4][15]
+For instance, we have interchangeably used MT19937 and PCG64 in basic Brownian simulations,[18] with equal success.

 Standard RNGs generally generate uniformly distributed random numbers.
 Since we need a normal distribution for Brownian simulation, the initial uniform should be converted into a random with a Gaussian distribution.
-There are several ways to do this,[8] with the [Box-Muller transform](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform) and the [ziggurat algorithm](https://en.wikipedia.org/wiki/Ziggurat_algorithm) being amongst the most well-known methods.
-Several modifications of the ziggurat algorithm now exist, improving statistical properties and/or numerical performance.[9][10]
+There are several ways to do this,[19] with the [Box-Muller transform](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform) and the [ziggurat algorithm](https://en.wikipedia.org/wiki/Ziggurat_algorithm) [26] being amongst the most well-known methods.
+Several modifications of the ziggurat algorithm now exist, improving statistical properties and/or numerical performance.[6][17]

 ### Doornik's ziggurat code

-A particularly portable, structured and relatively well-documented C code for the generation of normally distributed random numbers is provided by J. A. Doornik.[9]
-It has been tried and tested independently in the literature.[10]
+A particularly portable, structured and relatively well-documented C code for the generation of normally distributed random numbers is provided by J. A. Doornik.[6]
+It has been tried and tested independently in the literature.[17]
 The Doornik code was found to compile and run correctly on both Linux and Windows gcc implementation, and will very likely work with other systems and C compilers.
-By default, it uses Marsaglias's MWC8222[20] (originally named MWC256 by Marsaglia, and others[19]) RNG as the source of a uniform random variable, which is then converted to a random variable with a Gaussian distribution using a ziggurat algorithm.
+By default, it uses Marsaglias's MWC8222 (originally named MWC256 by Marsaglia,[8] and others[7]) RNG as the source of a uniform random variable, which is then converted to a random variable with a Gaussian distribution using a ziggurat algorithm.
 We used the Doornik ziggurat code as the starting point for our development.

 In the folder `original_ziggurat_code_doornik` the source code of the original [ZIP archive](https://www.doornik.com/research/ziggurat_code.zip) by Doornik is conserved.
 The compiled executables from the ZIP file have been removed for security reasons, and the "makefile" folders for gcc have been renamed to emphasize the 32-bit *vs* 64-bit nature of the targeted executables.
 The file contents have been left intact.

 The files necessary for development (`zignor.c`, `zignor.h`, `zigrandom.c` and `zigrandom.h`) have been copied from `original_ziggurat_code_doornik` to the root folder. `zignor` and `zigrandom` were merged into `randommw` and have undergone further changes.
 The modifications only concern the structure of the code, not the fundamental algorithms.
-The function`DRan_MWC8222()` generates random doubles with full 52-bit mantissa resolution (instead of 32-bit in Doornik's original) via two iterations of the MWC8222 generator (see [11]).
+The function`DRan_MWC8222()` generates random doubles with full 52-bit mantissa resolution (instead of 32-bit in Doornik's original) via two iterations of the MWC8222 generator (see [24]).

-The MWC8222 RNG is a "lag-256 multiply-with-carry" 32-bit random number generator[21] with a period of about 2^8222.
+The MWC8222 RNG is a "lag-256 multiply-with-carry" 32-bit random number generator[25] with a period of about 2^8222.
 Not to be confused with other multiply-with-carry generators called MWC256, that do not have such a big state and period.

 ### Other ziggurat codes

 Several implementations of ziggurat algorithms for generation of normally distributed numbers from a uniform RNG can be found on the Internets.
 Here are two well-documented and reliable examples in the C programming language.

-- [Kschischang](https://www.comm.utoronto.ca/~frank/ZMG/) has made a very nicely documented and well-structured (yet platform-dependent) C implementation of McFarland's 2016 [10] ziggurat algorithm, called ZMG.
+- [Kschischang](https://www.comm.utoronto.ca/~frank/ZMG/) has made a very nicely documented and well-structured (yet platform-dependent) C implementation of McFarland's 2016 [17] ziggurat algorithm, called ZMG.
 In initial (unoptimized?) testing, ZMG seems to be about 2 times slower than `randommw` for generation of sequences of random numbers with a Gaussian distribution.

 - [Voss](https://www.seehuhn.de/pages/ziggurat.html) provides a concise and well-structured ziggurat code that is part of the GNU Scientific Library ([function `gsl_ran_gaussian_ziggurat()`](https://www.gnu.org/software/gsl/doc/html/randist.html#c.gsl_ran_gaussian_ziggurat) ).
-It is based on the original algorithm by Marsaglia & Tsang,[13] with some simplifications, and might suffer from the same randomness correlation problem as found by Doornik.[9]
+It is based on the original algorithm by Marsaglia & Tsang,[25] with some simplifications, and may suffer from the same randomness correlation problem found by Doornik.[6]

 ### Selection of included RNGs